 Do I have to pay something for Draken?

-Draken 4.1 and all earlier versions are completely free to download and install for your personal use, within the limitations described in the End User License Agreement (EULA).
-Please read the EULA before downloading and installing.
+Draken 4.1 and 3.2 are freeware.
+This means that they are free to download and install for your personal use, within the limitations described in the End User License Agreement (EULA).
+You are required to read and approve the terms in the EULA before installing Draken.

-No version of Draken is open source or in the public domain, whether it is freeware or payware.
+No version of Draken is open source or in the public domain.
 You cannot redistribute Draken or any part of Draken, modified or in its original form, without our written consent.
 See the EULA for the complete license conditions.

-In what versions of Flight Simulator can I use Draken?
+In what versions of Flight Simulator or Prepar3D can I use Draken?

 Draken 3.2 requires Microsoft Flight Simulator 2004.